1947 flying disc craze: Lt. Governor sighting followed by official investigation

 On July 2, Idaho Lt.
 Governor Donald S. Whitehead revealed publicly that both he and Boise Justice J.M.
-Lampert had witnessed objects on June 24, the day of Arnold's sighting.The next day, papers nationwide reported that Lt.
+Lampert had witnessed objects on June 24, the day of Arnold's sighting.
+The next day, papers nationwide reported that Lt.
 Gen. Nathan Twining, commander of Wright Field, had announced that Air Material Command had opened a probe into the discs.
 Twining claimed that a "reputable scientist" had seen the disc-like objects in flight.
 Twining urged all persons seeing the strange objects in flight to contact Wright Field.

 That day, headlines proclaimed "U.S. Stops 'Laughing Off' Stories of Flying Discs", quoting an Army Air Force spokesman as saying "If some foreign power is sending flying discs over the United States, it is our responsibility to know about it and take proper action".
 Army experts acknowledged that they could not explain the disc and reported having checked research authorities and contractors, none of whom knew anything concrete about the discs.
 They suggested the discs might be the product of a civilian inventor.

 The Idaho Statesman quoted an unnamed military officer as saying he thought the air forces and FBI had been showing "complacency" by not pushing for a more "vigorous investigation".
 It also reported that Kenneth Arnold has not been contacted by military or the FBI about his sighting.
 The Statesman quoted the FBI special agent in charge of the area's FBI force, W.G.
 Banister, who reported "I don't know any more about it than what I read in the newspapers."

 San Francisco fireworks and stories of landings

 On July 3, press nationwide reported a story from California Highway Patrol Sergeant David Menary who told of seeing six large metallic discs dive into the San Francisco Bay at high speed the prior day.
 Menary had been accompanied by Walter Castro, a garage owner.
 On July 3, US Army major Steve Monroe of the Presidio issued a report explaining that Menary's sighting had been caused by 'some of the boys' experimenting with fireworks.
 Monroe announced further such experiments would be cancelled.

-On July 3, press announced a "mystery missle" had been seen in Altadena, California and was believed to have landed nearby; the witness stated that object "was NOT [sic] a 'flying disc'".
+On July 3, press announced a "mystery missile" had been seen in Altadena, California and was believed to have landed nearby; the witness stated that object "was NOT [sic] a 'flying disc'".
 That same day, press reported on a potential landing in San Miguel.